 But Don’t Use the Record as a Catch-all

 Be mindful of things that aren’t medical and thus don’t belong in the medical record.
-For example, it may make sense to you (since the medical record is a legal document) to include or make mention of any event reports related to risk management issues, but doing so isn’t appropriate.
+For example, it may make sense to you to include or make mention of any event reports related to risk management issues—since the medical record is a legal document—but doing so isn’t appropriate.
 Make sure only clinically pertinent information gets documented in the medical record.